Alimentation Couche-Tard (TSE:ATD.B) Stock Rating Reaffirmed by Royal Bank of Canada

-Alimentation Couche-Tard (TSE:ATD.B)‘s stock had its “outperform” rating reissued by equities researchers at Royal Bank of Canada in a research note issued to investors on Monday, Stock Target Advisor reports.
-They currently have a C$75.00 price target on the stock.
-Royal Bank of Canada’s price objective indicates a potential upside of 49.88% from the stock’s previous close.
+Royal Bank of Canada reiterated their buy rating on shares of Alimentation Couche-Tard (TSE:ATD.B) in a research report released on Monday morning, PriceTargets.com reports.
+The brokerage currently has a C$75.00 target price on the stock.

-ATD.B has been the subject of several other reports.
-The Goldman Sachs Group boosted their target price on Alimentation Couche-Tard from C$55.00 to C$62.00 in a research report on Tuesday, July 20th.
-BMO Capital Markets upgraded Alimentation Couche-Tard from a “market perform” rating to an “outperform” rating and boosted their target price for the stock from C$50.00 to C$59.00 in a research report on Thursday, July 15th.
-CIBC boosted their target price on Alimentation Couche-Tard from C$54.00 to C$59.00 and gave the stock a “neutral” rating in a research report on Thursday, September 2nd.
-Raymond James boosted their target price on Alimentation Couche-Tard from C$53.00 to C$59.00 and gave the stock a “strong-buy” rating in a research report on Thursday, August 26th.
-Finally, National Bankshares boosted their target price on Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the stock an “outperform” rating in a research report on Thursday, September 2nd.
-Three research analysts have rated the stock with a hold rating, six have assigned a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat.com, Alimentation Couche-Tard presently has a consensus rating of “Buy” and an average price target of C$56.60.
+Other equities research analysts have also issued reports about the company.
+National Bankshares lifted their price objective on Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the stock an outperform rating in a research report on Thursday, September 2nd.
+Desjardins lifted their price target on shares of Alimentation Couche-Tard from C$50.00 to C$56.00 and gave the company a na rating in a report on Monday, July 19th.
+Eight Capital upped their price objective on shares of Alimentation Couche-Tard from C$57.00 to C$58.00 in a report on Friday, September 3rd.
+The Goldman Sachs Group raised their target price on shares of Alimentation Couche-Tard from C$55.00 to C$62.00 in a research report on Tuesday, July 20th.
+Finally, CIBC boosted their price target on shares of Alimentation Couche-Tard from C$54.00 to C$59.00 and gave the company a neutral rating in a research report on Thursday, September 2nd.
+Three equities research analysts have rated the stock with a hold rating, six have given a buy rating and two have given a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has an average rating of Buy and an average price target of C$56.60.

 Alimentation Couche-Tard Inc operates and licenses convenience stores.
 Its convenience stores sell tobacco products, grocery items, beverages, and fresh food offerings; road transportation fuel; and stationary energy, marine fuel, aviation fuel, and chemicals.
 The company operates its convenience store and road transportation fuel retailing chain under various banners, including Circle K, Couche-Tard, Holiday, Ingo, Mac's, Re.Store, and Topaz.